-You are recommended to get the vaccination if any of the below apply to you:
+You are recommended the vaccine if any of these things apply to you:

 - You are 65 years or older.

-- You are or have passed week 12 of your pregnancy, or earlier if you are also recommended a vaccine for any other reason.
+- You are pregnant after the 12th week of pregnancy, or earlier if you are also recommended to get vaccinated for any other reason.